ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Recapped concepts of scope and secure communication association.

-* Main/optional Admininistrator is presented more as an example.
+* Main/optional Administrator is presented more as an example.

 * The use of CBOR Tag 35 is not mentioned anymore.